pkardas/notes/books/speech-and-language-processing.md

 Treebank - parse tree.

+## Chapter 13-16

+wAt this moment I don't find informations provided there useful for my current state of the knowledge.

 ## Chapter 17: Information Extraction

 Information extraction - turns the unstructured information embedded in texts into structured data - eg. relational database to enable further processing.